RackPing/api_client_samples/Docker/README.md

 * unzip and cd to the Docker folder and run the following commands:

 ```
+# add your RackPing API credentials to the Docker environment configuration file:
 vi env.list
 # don't forget the dot at the end:
 sudo docker build -t rackping_api:latest .